Saint David Parish, New Brunswick: Evolution of boundaries

 Saint David joined the Cape Ann Association block in the north with the Penobscot Association block around Oak Bay and the Admiralty mast reserve between them.
 Saint David's boundaries have changed the least of the original parishes of Charlotte County.

 In 1881 five grants in Oak Bay to the northeast of the junction of Board Road and Route 760 were transferred from Saint Croix.

-Local service district
+Former local service district

-The local service district of the parish of Saint David comprises the entire parish.
+The local service district of the parish of Saint David comprised the entire parish.

 The LSD was established in 1969 to assess for community services, in this case to provide ambulance service after local funeral homes ceased doing so.
 Fire protection was added in 1970, non-fire related rescue in 2013.

-Today the LSD assesses for community and recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
-The taxing authority is 519.00 Saint David.
+In 2022, the LSD assessed for community and recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+The taxing authority was 519.00 Saint David.